localstack/snowflake-docs/content/en/user-guide/user-defined-functions/index.md

 ## Python

-In LocalStack Snowflake emulator, you can create User-Defined Functions (UDFs) in Python to extend the functionality of your SQL queries.
-Start your LocalStack Snowflake emulator and connect to it using a SQL client to execute the queries below.
+In the Snowflake emulator, you can create User-Defined Functions (UDFs) in Python to extend the functionality of your SQL queries.
+Start your Snowflake emulator and connect to it using a SQL client to execute the queries below.

 ### Create a Python UDF